elves/elvish/website/ref/language.md

 fn <name> <lambda>
 ```

 Define a function with a given name.
+The function name must be a valid
+[variable name](#variable).
+For example, `a` is valid but `a.b` is not
+valid as a function name.

 The function behaves in the same way to the
 lambda used to define it, except that it "captures" `return`.
 In other words,
 `return` will fall through lambdas not defined with `fn`, and continues until it
 exits a function defined with `fn`: